Neiland85/a4co-ddd-microservices/MICROSERVICES_COMMUNICATION_DESIGN.md

         await this.setupStreams();
       }

-      this.logger.info('EventBus connected successfully');
+      this.logger.info("EventBus connected successfully");
     } catch (error) {
-      this.logger.error('Failed to connect to NATS', error);
+      this.logger.error("Failed to connect to NATS", error);
       throw error;
     }
   }